-As digital technology continues its steady march toward replacing the analog transmission of sound, developers have become key players in the music world, making it possible to create, distribute, integrate, and consume music where people increasingly live their lives—on devices and computers.
-Developers produce software and applications for just about any music-related activity: notation, composition, performance, recording, production, editing, instruction, academic research, broadcasting, publications, guitar tuning, and, of course, listening.
-These days, no music product hits the market without a web presence to back it up; in fact, many record labels and entertainment companies have in-house developers who create product-specific websites and apps to drum up interest, create an online community, and drive sales.
+As digital technology continues its steady march toward replacing analog tools and media, developers have become key players in the music world, making it possible to record, produce, distribute, integrate, and consume music where people increasingly live their lives: on computers and mobile devices.
+Developers create software and applications for just about any music-related activity one can think of: notation, composition, performance, recording, production, editing, instruction, research, broadcasting, publication, tuning, and—of course—listening.

 Depending on the level of training, developers and engineers may be involved in the conception and planning stages of software, an app, or a website; or the subsequent steps: building mockups, programming the software or building the website through multiple iterations, collaborating with designers and data specialists, and overseeing a rigorous test process to fix bugs before release.
 After launch, developers generally maintain, update, and enhance the products they create.

 Whether software- or web-focused, part of becoming a successful developer is expanding the breadth of languages and tools one can use, and improving one's ability to pick up new ones on the fly.